2013 British Grand Prix

 The 2013 British Grand Prix (formally the 2013 Formula 1 Santander British Grand Prix) was a Formula One motor race held at the Silverstone Circuit in Silverstone, England, United Kingdom, on 30 June 2013 before 120,000 spectators.
 It was the eighth round of the 2013 Formula One World Championship and the 64th British Grand Prix to be held as part of the series.
 Mercedes driver Nico Rosberg won the 52-lap race starting from second position.
 Mark Webber of the Red Bull team finished second and Fernando Alonso took third in a Ferrari.

+Before the race, Sebastian Vettel led the World Drivers' Championship while his team Red Bull led the World Constructors' Championship.
 Lewis Hamilton, Rosberg's teammate, won the pole position by setting the fastest lap in qualifying.
-He led for the first seven laps until his car's left-rear tyre failed on lap eight, promoting Red Bull driver Sebastian Vettel to the lead.
+He led for the first seven laps until his car's left-rear tyre failed on lap eight, promoting Vettel to the race lead.
 Two more left-rear tyre failures for Ferrari's Felipe Massa and Toro Rosso driver Jean-Éric Vergne led to race director Charlie Whiting deploying the safety car.
 The race was restarted at the end of lap 21 with Vettel leading.
 He led for the next 20 laps before a gearbox failure forced him to retire on the 41st lap and cause a second safety car deployment.
 Rosberg took the lead, and held off Webber for the rest of the race to achieve his second victory of the season and the third of his career.